YingBi92/personal-webpage/_pages/services.md

 ## Associate Editor or Editorial Member

+* IEEE Transactions on Automation Science and Engineering, 2024-
 * IEEE Transactions on Evolutionary Computation, 2024-
 * IEEE Transactions on Artificial Intelligence, 2024-
 * Applied Soft Computing, 2024-